burlachenkok/exploring-python3/python3-note.md

 * Sets
 * Tuples

 Containers are devoted to storing values.
-A list is the Python equivalent of an array (conceptually, even inside Python interpreter it's really implemented as a list), but it is (i) resizeable; (ii) can contain elements of different types.
+A list is the Python equivalent of an array (conceptually, even inside Python interpreter it's implemented as a list), but it is (i) resizeable; (ii) can contain elements of different types.
 Examples:

 ```python
 xs = [3, 1, 2]    # Create a list